-As a gifted teacher for the public school system, I was proud of working with students and encouraging their high-abilities, yet I have always secretly wanted to do something on a grander scale and it pretty much killed me every day to drop my one-year-old off at the babysitter each day, and not being at home when my 13-year old came home from school.
+As a gifted teacher for the public school system, I was proud of working with students and encouraging their high-abilities, yet I have always secretly wanted to do something on a grander scale.

-About a month after staying home and wondering what I would do while my baby was sleeping twice a day since the original fear was starting to wane with every new seizure-free day, I became restless and wanted to share some ideas of things that worked for me in my classroom with other teachers.
-Thus, The Organized Classroom Blog was born at the end of January 2011!
-I also created a Facebook fan page, and started playing with Twitter, and other social media.
-I liked to include fun little videos tips in my blog posts, which not many were doing at the time.
+About a month after staying home, I became restless and wanted to share some ideas of things that worked for me in my classroom with other teachers.
+Thus, Organized Classroom was born at the end of January 2011!

 When looking at trends on Pinterest, I could see that teachers LOVED to repin all the super fun make it yourself type projects for their classrooms, so I then started another collaborative blog (with far fewer contributors) called Classroom DIY.
 It was a hit from the beginning!

 After that, I also could tell from my own product sales, from the blog posts coming out, and from conversations with readers and fans that the new National Common Core Standards were really rolling out in schools and teachers were at a loss for how to implement them, never mind finding lessons that were correlated without having to do all the work themselves.
 So, I grabbed up the domain names Common Core Reading Lessons and Common Core Math Lessons in an effort to be able to consolidate all those ideas I was seeing everywhere into 2 simple clearinghouses to make it easy and accessible to teachers using the CCSS.